-1) Purpose
+1. Purpose

-The purpose of these Guidelines is to describe the policies and procedures that HHS agencies employ to ensure the quality of the information they disseminate to the public in compliance with OMB Guidelines.
-The HHS Guidelines also include administrative complaint mechanisms.
+These Guidelines describe the policies and procedures that HHS agencies employ to ensure the quality of the information they disseminate and the administrative complaint mechanisms that HHS agencies make available to the public.
+The Guidelines provide policy and procedural guidance to HHS staff and are intended to inform the public about agency quality assurance policies and procedures.